dmwyatt/systa/README.rst

-Systa: Windows Automation for Sentient Entities™
+Systa: A Window for windows on Windows
 ================================================

 **Systa** is a Microsoft Windows automation library, built for people who aren't Microsoft